code-54063/site/_pages/django-setting-up-your-environment.md

 Before we install Django we will get you to install an extremely useful tool to help keep your **coding environment** tidy on your computer.
 It's possible to skip this step, but it's highly recommended.
 Starting with the best possible setup will save you a lot of trouble in the future!

-You can create your environment in Anaconda (recommended if you are using Anaconda) o with *virtualenv*.
+You can create your environment in Anaconda or with *virtualenv*.

 ### Managing environments with Anaconda

 Creating a new environment in Anaconda is very easy.
 Just open the Anaconda Navigator.
+For a more comprehensive documentation see [this](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments/).

 ![anaconda-navigator-environments-1](https://cloudstor.aarnet.edu.au/plus/s/BkIshsGzQq6QPKy/download)